saeed-anwar/saeed-anwar.github.io/index.md

 <div style="text-align: justify; display: block; margin-right: auto;">

-I am a Senior Lecturer (US Associate Professor) at the University of Western Australia (UWA).
+I am a Senior Lecturer (US Associate Professor) at the University of Western Australia (UWA) and leading Visual Intelligence and Analytical Imaging Lab.
 I am also a visiting scientist at the CSIRO and an honorary faculty member at the Australian National University (ANU).

 <br><strong>In academia</strong>, I was an adjunct assistant professor at the University of Canberra (UC), a Visiting Fellow at the University of Technology Sydney (UTS), an assistant professor at King Fahad University of Petroleum & Minerals (KFUPM).
 I also served at the National University of Computer and Emerging Sciences (NUCES) and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).